 How does a payee return funds to Texas Homeowner Assistance?

-Payments returned by a mortgage servicer, tax authority, HOA, insurance company, or utility provider can be sent via check or ACH payment.
+Payments returned by a mortgage servicer, tax authority, HOA, insurance company, or utility provider can be sent via check.

-Checks must be mailed to the address found on the check and made out to Yardi Systems, Inc. Please include the homeowner’s name, case number, and property address with the returned check.
+Checks must be mailed to the address found on the check and made out to Yardi Systems, Inc. Please include the homeowner’s name, case number, account number, and property address with the returned check.

 Please call the Call Center at 1-833-651-3874 for additional questions about how to return funds.

 When do payments need to be returned to Texas Homeowner Assistance?

 It is the responsibility of the payee (mortgage servicer, tax authority, HOA, insurance company, or utility provider) to apply assistance to the homeowner’s account for the eligible costs reflected in the payment.

 Funds must be returned to Texas Homeowner Assistance under any of the following scenarios:

 - Duplication of Benefits: Texas Homeowner Assistance and another assistance program issued payments on behalf of the same homeowner, for the same expense, for the same period of time.

 - Incorrect Payee: The payee is ineligible to receive funds as they are not the homeowner’s provider.